paulrenenichols/alva/infrastructure/docs/cross-account-dns-setup.md

 # Cross-Account DNS Setup Guide

-**@fileoverview** Guide for setting up Route53 DNS with a hosted zone in the management account (148510441541) pointing to resources in the Alva account (520297668839).
+**@fileoverview** Guide for setting up Route53 DNS with a hosted zone in the management account pointing to resources in the Alva account.

 ---